danielhao5/API-Testing/README.md

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 It will need python 3.6+, pytest 4.0.2, ans strip.

-You will also need to regist with stripe.com to get an api key since Stripe API uses API keys to authenticate requests.
+You will also need to register with stripe.com to get an api key since all API uses API keys to authenticate requests.
 ```

 ### Installing